A 'ggplot2' geom to fit text inside a box

 If the

-xand/oryaesthetics are used to set the location of the box, the width or height will be set automatically based on the number of discrete values inxand/andy.Alternatively, if
+xand/oryaesthetics are used to set the location of the box, the width and/or height will be set automatically based on the spacing between values on the axis, following the method used byggplot2::geom_boxplot().Alternatively, if

 xand/oryaesthetics are used, the width and/or height of the box can be overridden with a 'width' and/or 'height' argument.
 These should begrid::unit()objects; if not, they will be assumed to use the native axis scale.The boundaries of the box can be set using the aesthetics 'xmin' and 'xmax', and/or 'ymin' and 'ymax'.